Erpix3lt/KISD-I-Robot/README.md

 Type `exit` in the venv to exit.

+## How to run the detection script?
+In your console navigate to the detection folder inside code: `cd code/detection`

+Create a new env: `python3 -m venv env_i_robot`

+Activate the env: `source env_i_robot/bin/activate`

+Now we can use python and pip as usual.

+Install all dependencies: `pip install -r requirements.txt`

+By standard it checks for cars in 2car.png.
+You might want to add your own image to assets and configure the path inside detection.py to check for cars in the newly added image.

 ## Architecture
 Inside the code folder there a the following subdirectories: interface, tests.
 Alongside is the main file bounce_ball.py